-Session organizers need to submit a full proposal form for review.
-This includes complete session descriptions and learning objectives, confirmed presenters, presentation titles and descriptions.
+Session organizers will need to submit a full proposal form for review.
+This includes complete session descriptions, learning objectives, confirmed presenters, presentation titles and descriptions.
 This submission process will allow the Annual Meeting Scientific Program Track Team Reviewers and Advisory Panel to make informed decisions when reviewing and selecting proposals.

-As with 2016, session organizers are required to identify
+As with 2017, session organizers are required to identify

-presenters in the proposal submission site (entering presenter name and email address), presenters will automatically be notified at that time informing them they are listed as a presenter in your proposal.
-Presenters will have the opportunity to update their contact information and personal biography, as well as review and edit presentation details you have drafted in your proposal form.
+presenters in the proposal submission site by entering presenter name and email address.
+Presenters will automatically be notified at that time that they are listed as a presenter in your proposal.
+Presenters will have the opportunity to update their contact information and personal biography, as well as review and edit presentation details you have drafted in the proposal form.